Left vagus nerve. Vagus nerve - symptoms and treatment of the problem. Anatomy and physiology

 - Mood regulation

-VAGA NERVE AND HUMAN EAR
+THE VAGUS NERVE AND THE HUMAN EAR

 TARGET